-Instructors and coaches use the Vertical Jump Test to measure an athlete’s jumping height from a stationary standing position.
-An athlete takes a first jump test to establish a benchmark, and from then on, the test is taken periodically (weekly, bi-weekly, or monthly) to track improvement.
+Instructors and coaches use the Vertical Jump Test to measure growth in an athlete’s jumping height from a stationary standing position.
+An athlete takes a first jump test to establish a benchmark, and from that point then on, the higher jump test is taken periodically (weekly, bi-weekly, or monthly) to track improvement and growth.
 The type of jump performed in the Vertical Jump Test is often called a “sergeant jump”.

 Why Take This Test?

-In sports such as basketball, volleyball, tennis, football and many others, having an effective vertical jump is indispensable to being successful.
-There are exercises that athletes can do to improve their vertical leap (more about this a bit later), but before any training program can begin, it’s necessary to know where an athlete is.
-In other words, you need a proven way to accurately measure and assess an athlete’s Vertical Jump Test Normative Data.
+In sports such as basketball, volleyball, table tennis, football and many others, having an effective average vertical jump is indispensable to being successful.
+There are exercises that athletes can do to improve their average vertical leap (more about this a bit later), but before any training program can begin, it’s necessary to know where an athlete max vertical height percentile and jumping move is.
+In other words, you need a proven way to accurately measure, record and assess an athlete’s Vertical Jump Test Normative Data.

 How To Test Vertical Jump and vertical jump test protocol